urbanairship/python-library/docs/static_lists.rst

 object parameters, but the actual list content will be provided by a second call to the upload endpoint.

-The StaticList class has two optional parameters including 'description,' which is a user-provided description of the list, and 'extra,' which is a dictionary of string keys to arbitrary JSON values.
+The StaticList class has two optional parameters including "description," which is a user-provided description of the list, and "extra," which is a dictionary of string keys to arbitrary JSON values.

 .. code-block:: python